aantron/dream/docs/CONTRIBUTING.md

 you work.
 There are two main places for this:

 1. The tests in `test/`.
 They can be run with `make test`.
-View the generated coverage report in `_coverage/index.html` to see how much the tests exercies your changes.
+View the generated coverage report in `_coverage/index.html` to see how much the tests exercise your changes.

+   To run tests from a single directory, for example `test/expect/pure`, run `make test TEST=test/expect/pure`.

 2. The examples in `example/`.
 I often test changes by modifying an example that is almost on topic for the code I'm changing, and then not committing the